From Natural Language to Simulations: Applying GPT-3 Codex to Automate Simulation Modeling of Logistics Systems: Experiments

 Prompts are akin to programming using English in the sense that a user has to know exactly what he or she is trying to accomplish, but rather than writing code, one can use words and plain text.
 Technically, any text can be used as a prompt.
 However, in order to achieve the desired outcome and unlock GPT-3's true potential, the prompts have to be engineered effectively.

 Prompt engineering is a very young field of study.
 However, several well-established practices have already formed \citep{zhao_calibrate_2021, reynolds_prompt_2021, hocky_natural_2021}.
 One of them, applied in our study, is to separate the context, instructions (specific task to perform), and pattern to continue.
-The pattern in the most general sense can be defined as the sequence of words to continue (See Figure \ref{fig:fig8}).
+In the most general sense, the pattern can be defined as the sequence of words to continue.
+Figure \ref{fig:fig8} shows how GPT-3 finishes the “first principle” of Rene Descartes's philosophy, namely “I think, therefore I am.” given the beginning of the sentence and context as the prompt \citep{descartes_descartes_1990}.

 OpenAI API is accessible using Python bindings, which is a convenient interface for conducting experiments and building on top (See Figure \ref{fig:fig9}).